ferguson/check/README.md

 webserver.
 If the browser window fails to open automatically, just open a browser page and point it at http://localhost:8000/.

-Hopefully the UI is self explanitory (assuming you have read The Challenge above).
+Hopefully the UI is self explanatory (assuming you have read The Challenge above).

 Press Contrl-C to quit the webserver.